 Our executive education modules are delivered/facilitated by the Centre's leaders, and participants in these executive education offerings benefit also from the first-hand insights, experience and expertise of senior practitioner guest faculty from corporations and organisations in Australia, as well as visiting international Faculty and academics.

-On 1 July 2018 the Centre will launch a professional credit system for all practitioners who complete or are involved with our professional development modules (details below).
+On 1 July 2018 the Centre launched a professional credit system for all practitioners who complete or are involved with our professional development modules (details below).

 All our professional development opportunities conducted under the Chatham House Rule to encourage robust and peer learning, are also a great opportunity for professionals to connect and share their experiences and work challenges.
 Our professional development programs include: